The OGA has been given a range of powers.

 The Petroleum Act 1998 vests all rights to the UK’s petroleum resources in the Crown and provides the OGA with the power to grant licences that confer exclusive rights to ‘search and bore for and get’ petroleum.
-Each of these licenses confers such rights over a limited area and for a limited period.
+Each of these licences confers such rights over a limited area and for a limited period.

-The Infrastructure Act 2015 put into statute the principal objective of maximising the economic recovery of the UK’s offshore oil and gas resources (by way of the Infrastructure Act 2015).
+The Act also puts into statute the principal objective of maximising the economic recovery of the UK’s offshore oil and gas resources (by way of the Infrastructure Act 2015).

-The Act also provides the legislative basis for the MER UK Strategy and the requirement for the OGA and industry to act in accordance with the Strategy, which sets out how, in practice, the principal objective should be achieved by the OGA and industry.
+The Act provides the legislative basis for the MER UK Strategy and the requirement for the OGA and industry to act in accordance with the Strategy, which sets out how, in practice, the principal objective should be achieved by the OGA and industry.

 Energy Act 2016

 The Energy Act 2016 creates the legislative framework to formally establish the OGA as a government company, limited by shares under the Companies Act 2006, with the Secretary of State for Business, Energy and Industrial Strategy the sole shareholder.
 The power to raise a levy on industry to fund the OGA is also provided by this Act.
 The Energy Act 2016 also provides the OGA with regulatory powers, including the ability to participate in meetings with operators, to have access to data, provide dispute resolution and introduce a range of sanctions such as enforcement notices and fines of up to £1 million.